 3. The Bad Weather Syndrome

-In adverse weather check to see if you will make your connection - if not, and it is say a once a day flight and you now need to overnight the airline is not required to cover your expenses for weather issues.
+In adverse weather check to see if you will make your connection.
+If your connecting flight operates once daily and you now need to overnight, the airline is not required to cover your expenses for weather issues.
 This varies depending on where you are traveling in the world (Europe is more strict regarding weather events).

 4. The Cancelled Connection Conundrum